Ariel505/aChor/README.txt

 Before you deploy the plugin:

-•This plugin using fiona, shapely and Rtree libraries.
+•This plugin using fiona, shapely, gdal, pysal and Rtree libraries.
 •Rtree must be version 0.8.3 or above.
 •To install python packages, please using pip or easy_install in OSGEO4W shell.
 •Linux: sudo wget http://ftp.de.debian.org/debian/pool/main/p/python-rtree/python-rtree_0.8.3+ds-1_all.deb